Unite (English coin): Production

 Gold unites were issued during the Commonwealth, this time bearing a legend exclusively in English: THE COMMONWEALTH OF ENGLAND on the obverse and GOD WITH US on the reverse.
 This was due to an association of Latin with Catholicism.

 They were also issued during a period when hammered coins were issued under King Charles II (i.e. 1660–62), showing a left-facing bust of the king wearing a laurel and the legend CAROLUS II D G MAG BRIT FRAN ET HIB REX - there were two issues, the second indicating the value "XX" behind the king's head.
 The reverse shows a crown over the shield with the royal arms dividing the letters "CR" and the legend FLORENT CONCORDIA REGNA.
-The gold unite was replaced by the milled gold Guinea in 1663, and a twenty shilling coin did not reappear until the Sovereign of 1817.
+The gold unite was replaced by the milled gold Guinea in 1663.
+A twenty shilling coin did not reappear until the Sovereign of 1817.

+Weight and value

+The monetary value associated with a Jacobus varied between sources.
+In 1662, Samuel Pepys recorded in his diary that a deceased poulterer had left "40,000 Jacobs in gold".
+A note in the 1893 edition of the diary edited by Henry B. Wheatley identifies a Jacobus as a gold coin worth 25 shillings and named after James I.

+Isaac Newton, while Warden of the Mint, discussed Jacobuses in a letter to John Locke dated 19 September 1698.
+He wrote:

+The Jacobus piece coin'd for 20 shillings is the 41th part of a pound Troy, and a Carolus 20s piece is of the same weight.
+But a broad Jacobus (as I find by weighing some of them) is the 38th part of a pound Troy.

+These weights correspond to approximately 9.10 grams and 9.82 grams respectively.
+Newton's distinction illustrates the variation in both weight and terminology among gold coins known as Jacobuses in the late seventeenth century.